ProtocolONE/ptah-docs/content/docs/size.md

 - **Auto**

-    A section height is set automatically depending on the default indents and its elements sizes.
+    The section's height is set automatically depending on the default indents and its elements sizes.

 - **Viewport Height**